Float Seattle — Sales Training Hub

 Is this just for you, or does your spouse want to try it too?
 SPOUSE

-"Is this something you'll just be doing by yourself, or did you have a spouse, partner, or anyone else who'd want to eventually try it too?"
-If they mention someone → "Does your spouse know you've been struggling with [X]?
-And are they supportive of you coming in and taking care of your health?"
-Pre-handles the spouse objection entirely.
+"Is this something you'll just be doing for yourself, or did you have a partner or anyone else who might want to try it too?"
+If they mention a partner → "Does your spouse know you've been struggling with [X]?"
+Then: "Cool, well one thing to know — members get a guest pass every month, so once you're set up it's easy to bring someone in for free.
+Just something to keep in mind."

 5